nprapps/roku-tinydesk/README.md

 Generate JSON feed
 ------------------

+You will need `s3cmd` installed and configured with the `nprapps` AWS keys in order to deploy the feed.

-To generate the Tiny Desk API feed:
+To generate (and deploy) the Tiny Desk API feed:

 ```
 $ workon nproku